philipwalton/blog/_articles/private-instance-variables-in-javascript.md

 console.log(honda.mileage) // 5000
 ```

-In the above code, `mileage` is an instance variable of the Car object since each new Car object gets its own copy.
+In the above code, `mileage` is an instance variable of the Car object since each new Car object has its own `mileage` property.
 This is distinct from regular variables (defined with the `var` keyword) since such variables are not associated with any particular object.

-In most Object Oriented language, instance variables are private, which means they cannot be modified by any code outside of the class definition.
-This is normally a good thing because you usually want strict control over how the state of an object can change, and you establish those rules through methods.
+In most object oriented language, instance variables are private, which means they cannot be modified by any code outside of the class definition.
+This is normally a good thing because you usually want strict control over how the state of an object can change, and you establish that control through methods.

-Continuing with the Car example, let's add a `drive` method, since a car's mileage should only change by driving it.
+Continuing with the Car example, let's add a `drive` method, since a car's mileage should only change when you drive it.

 ```javascript
 Car.prototype.drive = function(miles) {